 - (1).
 In what ways and to what extent does the institutional form of the state in capitalist societies (a) constitute a systematic impediment to socialism or other projects of radical social change; (b) create opportunities for the radical transformation of capitalism? - (2).
 Does the state in capitalist societies have a distinctively capitalist form or is it simply constrained or influenced externally by its existence within capitalism? - (3).
-How should we conceptualize the specificities of the variations in the form of the state in capitalist societies?
+How should we conceptualize the variations in the form of the state in capitalist societies?
 What are the salient dimensions of these variations?
 What defines the specificity of the "welfare state", the "laissez faire" state, the "interventionist" state? - (4).
 How should we explain the variability in forms of the capitalist state?
 Are these to be explained primarily by the changing functional requirements of capital accumulation?
 By the instrumental interests of the capitalist class?
 By class struggle?
-Or what?
+By the interests of state elites?
+By dynamics located internal to the organizational structure of the state?
+Or what? - (5) At what level(s) of abstraction can we formulate a coherent concept of the state?
+At what levels of abstraction can we formulate systematic theories of the state?